remirror/remirror/.changeset/two-mangos-pay.md

 '@remirror/extension-code-block': patch
 ---

-Fix an error when `refractor` unable to find a language.
+Fix a crash when the code block node contains an invalid language name.